Political Science 3300

 expressions of ideological coherence were countered by frank

-legal process, and religious ritual.
-The Athenians were historically
+drama, legal process, and religious ritual.
+The Athenians were

-retributive violence that shattered Corcyra and so many other classical
+of retributive violence that shattered Corcyra and so many other

-Greek poleis.
-They did so, not by retreating from the challenges of
+classical Greek poleis.
+They did so, not by retreating from the

-change and difference into a fantasy of sameness and changelessness,
+challenges of change and difference into a fantasy of sameness and

-but by finding democratic means by which to meet political challenges.
+changelessness, but by finding democratic means by which to meet

 ...

-and thus the lives and moral-political psychologies of individual
+life, and thus the lives and moral-political psychologies of

-Athenians, was the contrast between an outwards-looking 'centrifugal'
+individual Athenians, was the contrast between an outwards-looking

-push toward social diversity and an inwards-looking 'centripetal' pull
+'centrifugal' push toward social diversity and an inwards-looking

 ...

-the incompleteness of all political solutions is one of the two legs
+and the incompleteness of all political solutions is one of the two

-upon which an Athens-inspired democratic theory must stand.
-Its other
+legs upon which an Athens-inspired democratic theory must stand.
+Its

-leg is a historically justified optimism about the potential of a
+other leg is a historically justified optimism about the potential

-diverse community of citizens, of men and women who have constructed
+of a diverse community of citizens, of men and women who have

-appropriately democratic souls for themselves, to choose to go on
+constructed appropriately democratic souls for themselves, to choose

 Web Site Of Interest: